Annika10/ProgrammingTask/README.md

 ### Architecture

-1. local LLM: chosen due to costs of using cloud LLMs, but limited by the performance of small models that can be run locally on CPU.
+1. local LLM/ free cloud LLM: only local/free cloud LLM models usable due to costs of using bigger cloud LLMs excessively, which limits the performance.
-   <br> -> use cloud LLMs or LLMs run on a GPU for better performance
+   <br> -> use bigger cloud LLMs or LLMs run on a GPU for better performance
 2. containerization: currently the different components of the architecture are not containerized, which can lead to issues with dependencies and scalability.
    <br> -> containerize the different components of the architecture (e.g. with Docker)